 The default website description

-The site: distill::distill_website specifies that the R Markdown document is the root page of a distill website.
-This means that when we knit, R Markdown knows to create a website, rather than an individual HTML file.
+The site: distill::distill_website line that the R Markdown document is the root page of a distill website.
+This means that when we knit the document, R Markdown knows to create a website, rather than an individual HTML file.
+XXXX

-On top of these two new parameters, we also are missing one parameter that we’ve seen in other R Markdown documents.
-This is the output parameter, which we’ve used to specify the output format of our R Markdown document on knitting.
-The reason we don’t have this output parameter in our R Markdown documents is that we specify the output for the entire website in our _site.yml file.
+You’ll notice we’re also missing a parameter we’ve seen in other R Markdown documents: output, which specifies the output format to use while knitting.
+The reason we don’t have this parameter here is that we specify the output for the entire website in the _site.yml file.

-Setting Options for Our Website with _site.yml
+The _site.yml File

-The promise of distill is that it we can make several R Markdown documents and combine them into a website.
-To do this, we need a place to tell R which R Markdown documents make up the website, what the knitted files should look like, what the website should be called, and more.
-This all happens in the _site.yml file.
-If we open up the _site.yml file, we see the following code.
+The _site.yml file tells R which R Markdown documents make up the website, what the knitted files should look like, what the website should be called, and more.
+If you open it, you should see the following code.